huidr/notes/classics/homer-odyssey.md

 _The ghosts of the suitors in hades—Ulyses and his men go to the house of Laertes—The people of Ithaca come out to attack Ulysses, but Minerva concludes a peace._

+In the land of Hades, the spirit of Achilles and that of Agamemnon converse.
+They discuss their manner of death.
+Agamemnon praises Achilles, says even in death he was well loved—Thetis and the goddesses came to mourn.
+Agamemnon is suprised to see Amphimedon.
+Agamemnon reminds him the time he and Menelaus came to persuade Ulysses to come to war.
+Amphimedon recounts the story of Ulysses's homecoming.
+Agamemnon praises Penelope.

+Ulysses sets out for his father's farm with Telemachus, Eumaeus and Philoetius.
+He asks them to go to the house and get a pig for dinner, while he intends to see his father.
+When he sees the old man in rags, he sobs.
+He wonders whether to rush, reveal and cry or be crafty; however chooses the latter.
+He feigns to be a friend of Ulysses.
+But when the old man breaks down sobbing, he rushes to embrace him and reveals his identity.
+He shows the scar and recounts shared memories as proof.

+Meanwhile, Antinous's father persuades a group of people to attack Ulysses.
+One of them reveals an immortal being in the form of Mentor sided with Ulysses, thus the death of suitors is god's will.
+More of half of the men are convinced and leaves.
+The remaining ones come to attack Ulysses.
+Laertes is joyous when Telemachus promises not to degrade the family's name.
+As they are about to fight, Minerva intervenes and concludes a peace.